spencerbertsch1/Linux_Server_Configuration/README.md

 6. `sudo service ssh restart` Restart SSH

-7. Run `cd /etc/ssh/sshd_config` and set `PasswordAuthentication` to `no`
+7. `sudo nano /etc/ssh/sshd_config` and set `PasswordAuthentication` to `no`

+8. Type `Ctrl-x` then `Shift-S` then `return` to save and exit

-8. `sudo service ssh restart` Restart SSH
+9. `sudo service ssh restart` Restart SSH

-9. It's now possible to SSH into the server as the grader without the password.
+10. It's now possible to SSH into the server as the grader without the password.
 Run:

 `ssh -i ~/.ssh/linuxCourseKey -p 2200 grader@3.218.244.61`